Timeline

 The former Rugby College site in Lower Hillmorton Road was cleared for re-development.

-Post offices, as Post Office Ltd, were seperated from the mail delivery service, Royal Mail.
+Post offices, as Post Office Ltd, were separated from the mail delivery service, Royal Mail.

 2013 The Queen’s Diamond Jubilee Leisure Centre opened in August replacing the Ken Marriott Leisure Centre.